National Space Trophy Winners

 his pivotal role in returning the shuttle to safe flight after the Challenger accident, and his leadership of both the space

 shuttle program and Kennedy Space Center.
-From Beaumont, Texas, Mr. Crippen earned his degree in aerospace engineering from the
+From Beaumont, Texas, Crippen earned his degree in aerospace engineering from the

 University of Texas in 1960.
 He was a Navy pilot, an instructor with the Air Force, and selected for the USAF Manned Orbiting